Tola-Gold/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that prints the effective username of the current user
+script that changes the group owner to school for the file hello